danielchatfield/wordpress-symlink-fixer/README.md

 # WordPress symlink fixer

+This plugin is now obsolete as WordPress now has this patch builtin.

 ## The problem

 Symlinks are a great way to be able to test a WordPress plugin against multiple